subdavis/memetrades-server/readme.md

 6. Run `python wsgi.py`
 7. Run `python process_queue.py`
 8. Run `python update.py` every 2 minutes or so. use a cron job or something.
 IDK, sue me
+9. open mongo and type
+use memes
+db.stock_history_entry.createIndex({"time":1})
+db.stock_history_entry.createIndex({"stock":1})
+what? you don't want to get your hands dirty and mess with mongo?
+You think this could have been automated?
+You're still mad about the cron job?
+I'm tired of getting sass from you.
+Cash me ousside, How bow dah.
-9. Server will be localhost:8080
+10. Server will be localhost:8080

 ### Pull requests